solana-mobile/mobile-wallet-adapter/spec/feat_one_off_transaction.md

 # Non-normative front matter

-TODO
+Oten times, a dapp needs to send a single request to a wallet for approval.
+With a standard MWA session, a user will be presented with 2 steps in order to complete a single request.
+The dapp must first call `authorize` to establish an authorized session, then send its request for approval.
+This feature allows a dapp to execute a single request to a wallet endpoint and the wallet will show a single UI modal to the user.

 ## Summary

-"One Off" transactions are transactions that do not require a previous authorization to complete.
-This is effectively a combination of `authorize` + `sign_and_send_transactions` into a single request.
-Wallet endpoints supporting this feature should show a single UI modal to sign the rquested transactions.
+One-Shot sessions allow a dapp end point to access a single privaledgd method in a single UI modal.

 ## User stories

 These user stories outline the goals and user experiences that this feature aims to enable.

 1. As a user, I want to be able to sign transactions with fewer steps and interactions so that I can interact with dapps in a seamless and less intrusive flow.
-2. As a dapp developer, I want the ability to send a one off request to wallet endpoints without needing to establish an authorized session with the wallet so that I can more easily send transactions that do not require subsequent requests.
+2. As a dapp developer, I want the ability to send a one off request to wallet endpoints without needing to establish an authorized session with the wallet so that I can more easily send signing requests that do not require subsequent requests.

 ## Requirements

 These requirements are derived from the user stories, and exist to guide feature specification design decisions.

-1. One off transaction requests should .
+1. One shot requests should use the existing authorization and identity verification mechanisms present in the mobile wallet adapter specification.

-   _Rationale: ..._
+   _Rationale: This ensures that wallets can service these one-off requests the same security guarantees present in a standard MWA flow._

 # Specification